 A concerted effort continues across Health and Social Care (HSC) to rebuild services disrupted by the Coronavirus pandemic.

-This page aims to provide an overview of plans across key HSC areas and will be further updated in coming weeks.
+This page aims to provide an overview of plans across key HSC areas.

 A significant amount of hospital, social, community and primary care services were scaled back to ensure there were enough staff, resources and capacity to cope with the predicted surge of Covid-19 cases.

 In June 2020, the Department of Health published a Strategic Framework for Rebuilding Health and Social Care Services and the six Health and Social Care Trusts published Phase One of their rebuilding services plans.

 Phase 2 of the HSC Trusts plans have now been published setting out a series of actions to rebuild their services from July to September 2020.
 An overview of the plans and separate detailed data annex has also been produced showing projected activity by each Trust over the next three months.

 The Health Minister, Robin Swann, has made it clear that the HSC will not be able to return to, ‘business as usual’, and he also stressed that there were opportunities to make improvements.